-Both politically & otherwise, Secularism in India is often discussed and any such discussion is incomplete without the reference to subsidies extended by the Government to the religious activities of citizens.
+Debate on secularism in India is probably incomplete without the reference to subsidies extended by the Government to various religious activities of citizens.
 The subsidy extended to Haj Pilgrims is one such direct subsidy.
 Based on a Supreme Court order in 2012, the Government of India has been steadily decreasing the amount of subsidy extended to the Haj Pilgrimage and announced that no such subsidy will be extended this year.

 The Haj Pilgrimage

 Haj pilgrimage is organized annually during which Muslim pilgrims visit Makkah, Mina, Arafat, Muzadalifa and Madinah in Saudi Arabia.
-Saudi Arabia allocates quota to each country on the basis of 1 pilgrim for every thousand of the Muslim population of the country.
-Haj pilgrims either undertake pilgrimage through Haj Committee of India (HCOI) or Private Tour Operators (PTO).
+Saudi Arabia allocates a quota to each country on the basis of one pilgrim for every thousand of the Muslim population of the country.
+Haj pilgrims either undertake pilgrimage through Haj Committee of India (HCOI) or the Private Tour Operators (PTO).

 Number of Pilgrims

 The state wise breakup of Haj Pilgrims who go through the PTOs is not available.
-But the state wise breakup of Haj Pilgrims who undertake the pilgrimage through HCOI is available with the government.
+But the state wise quota of Haj Pilgrims who undertake the pilgrimage through HCOI is available with the government.
 The state wise quota is decided on the basis of Muslim population of a state and the availability of applications.
 Hence states with a large Muslim population send the most number of Haj Pilgrims every year.
 Uttar Pradesh sends the maximum number of Haj Pilgrims every year followed by West Bengal & Maharashtra.
-In the six years from 2012 to 2014, Uttar Pradesh sent more than 89000 pilgrims, which is more than 25% of the total number from India.
-In fact, the top five states account for close to 50% of the HCOI quota.
+In the six years from 2012 to 2017, Uttar Pradesh sent more than 1.62 lakh pilgrims, which is about 24% of the total number from India.
+The four states of UP, West Bengal, Maharashtra & Kerala account for close to 50% of the HCOI quota.
 Only these four states sent more than 50000 pilgrims each between 2012 & 2017.
 Of the bigger states, Punjab sent the last number of Haj pilgrims.

 What kind of support does the Government Provide?